gh4rial/gl-paint/README.md

 A paint-like program written in Python
 The `gl` comes from my username

+# Features
+**THIS IS A WORK-IN-PROGRESS!
+EXPECT MAJOR OVERHAULS!**
+- Pencil Tool - Draw black lines
+- Eraser Tool - Erase drawings
+- Tools are currently available only in a fixed width on a canvas of pre-defined size and color
+- Canvas stays centered on window resize (not foolproof)

 # To be implemented
 - [ ] Save work to file
 - [ ] Open previously saved work